kitefaster/kitemetrics_iOS/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Notes

+Kitemetrics uses the Advertising Identifier (IDFA).
+When submitting an app to Apple you should answer Yes to the Advertising Identifier question and check the box next to "Attribute an action taken within this app to a previously served advertisement".

 ## License

 The Kitemetrics iOS client SDK is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the LICENSE file for more info.